Description

 Make sure to pay attention to the column name for each Attribute.
 They need to match the column name as it is defined in the database table.

-The File Config Tab is used to configure what event will trigger file creation and the naming configuration for generated files.
-Click here for more information on how to use the File Config Tab.
+The File and Directory Config Tabs are used to configure what event will trigger file/directory creation and the naming configuration for generated files/directories.
+Please click here for more information on how to use the File and Directory Config Tabs.

 Example Output